-- A. We seek diverse applicants with demonstrated interest, preparation, and experience for master's level counseling work - B. We consult with counseling professionals and credentialing bodies on admission policies to select candidates committed to the counseling and related field - C. The RMHC core faculty holds responsibility for selecting master's candidates based on criteria meeting or exceeding WOU Graduate School standards - D. Students are encouraged to participate as a client in individual and/or group counseling to facilitate understanding of the client experience and promote students' own wellbeing - E. Admission depends on program availability.
+- A. We seek diverse applicants with demonstrated interest, preparation, and experience for master's level counseling work - B. We consult with counseling professionals and credentialing bodies on admission policies to select candidates committed to the counseling and related field - C. The RMHC core faculty holds responsibility for selecting master's candidates based on criteria meeting or exceeding WOU Graduate School standards

+- D. Students are encouraged to participate as a client in individual and/or group counseling to facilitate understanding of the client experience and promote students' own wellbeing - E. Admission depends on program availability.
 We aim to holistically assess applicants' academic and professional readiness to promote student success.

-PRE-ADMISSION AND CONTINUOUS BACKGROUND REVIEW
+PRE-MATRICULATION AND CONTINUOUS BACKGROUND REVIEW

-Students in the counseling program at WOU are expected to uphold the university's Code of Student Responsibility and standards of academic integrity.
-All applicants and admitted students must complete background checks before the start of the first fall term classes.
-Applicants and students must disclose any unlawful activity upon application or during enrollment that could impact their ability to obtain licensure.
-Applicants who disclosed prior legal issues involving potentially or actually harmful conduct on their application will need to provide a personal explanation of the circumstances and complete a background check as part of the admission and continuous enrollment process.
+Students in the RMHC program at WOU are expected to uphold the university's Code of Student Responsibility and standards of academic integrity.
+All applicants and accepted students must complete background checks before the start of the first fall term classes.
+It is the students' responsibility to pay any of the incurred expenses.
+Applicants and students must disclose any unlawful activity upon application, before the start of the first fall term, and during enrollment that could impact their ability to obtain licensure.
+Applicants who disclosed prior legal issues involving potentially or actually harmful conduct on their application will need to provide a personal explanation of the circumstances.
 The program may request additional information, evaluations, and records to be maintained in the applicant's confidential folder.
-Students must pass criminal background checks and drug screening to participate in clinical site placements.
+Students must pass criminal background checks to participate in clinical site placements.
 By meeting these expectations, students demonstrate their commitment to professional ethics and readiness to join the counseling field.
 Our aim is to foster a program environment that promotes student success while upholding legal and ethical obligations.